EneaDim/flexsoc/opentitan_issues/rfc_pwm.md

 `pwm_int:  ____|‾‾‾‾‾‾‾‾ |_________|‾‾‾ ‾‾‾‾‾|________ (completes pulse, then idle)`

 ---

-## 7. Acceptance Criteria
-- No pulse narrower than the programmed width when a disable request occurs mid-pulse (phase-aligned mode).
-- The registered enable updates **only** while the PWM is idle (phase-aligned mode).
-- Functional equivalence to the baseline when legacy mode is selected or when enable/disable operations occur during idle.
-- Immediate safe state when the kill/fault path is asserted, independent of mode.
+## 4. Documentation Updates
+- Specify that, when phase-aligned mode is selected, the enable is **sampled only when idle** and disable requests take effect at the next idle boundary.
+- Describe available **alignment policies** (e.g., end-of-period, next natural toggle, dead-time-safe for complementary outputs).
+- Document the **mode selector** (parameter or configuration bit), its reset value (legacy), and the **kill/fault** behavior.

 ---

+## 5. Verification Plan

+### Directed Tests
+- Deassert enable at multiple phases within the high pulse; confirm no truncation in phase-aligned mode and unchanged legacy behavior when not enabled.
+- Assert enable while busy; confirm effect occurs at the next idle boundary in phase-aligned mode.
+- Exercise edge-aligned and center-aligned operation with and without phase wrapping.
+- Validate complementary outputs with dead-time: phase-aligned closure yields the intended brake/coast behavior.

+### Randomized Tests
+- Sweep duty (e.g., 1%, 50%, 99%) with randomized enable/disable phases and long run sequences.
+- Vary period, dead-time, and alignment modes across seeds.

+### Assertions (SVA/Formal)
+- **No-short-pulse:** When a disable request occurs mid-pulse under phase-aligned mode, the active pulse does not shorten relative to the programmed duty.
+- **Idle-update-only:** The registered enable changes state only while the PWM is idle.
+- **Legacy equivalence:** With legacy mode selected, internal behavior matches the current implementation.

+---

+## 6. Benefits
+- Preserves **last-cycle energy**, reducing analog disturbances and avoiding unexpected ripple.
+- Provides **predictable, phase-aligned** shutdown without firmware timing tricks.
+- Supports **multi-channel coherence** and complementary outputs with dead-time.
+- Adds minimal hardware cost and maintains a **kill/fault** path for safety.

+---

-## 8. Risks & Mitigations
+## 7. Risks & Mitigations
 - **Extra latency to disable:** In phase-aligned mode, disable takes effect at the next idle boundary.
   **Mitigation:** Keep the independent kill/fault path for emergency stop.
 - **Corner cases at 0% or 100% duty:** Natural idle may not occur promptly.